Chapter 8

 On the way back, Elsie leaned against the car window, her thoughts drifting.
 She couldn't understand why Ronald was so reluctant to divorce.
 He had long lost any hope for this marriage.

 'Maybe it's about saving face.
-He cares a lot about what others think,' she speculated.
-By proposing a divorce, she was putting him in a difficult position.
+He also places particular importance on the reputation of the York family.' she speculated.
+By proposing a divorce, she was making him lose face.
 Of course, he would want to regain control.

 Thinking this, Elsie let out a cold laugh, her eyes filled with irony.